How to claim the 'severely mentally impaired' council tax discount

 If you're not satisfied with the council's response to your complaint, or have not received a reply within 12 weeks, you can escalate your case to the Local Government and Social Care Ombudsman.

-This can be done by filling in an online form or by calling 0300 061 0614.
+This can be done by filling in an online form (you'll need to register with the ombudsman first) or by calling 0300 061 0614.
 You should ensure that any complaint to the ombudsman is made within a year of your initial complaint to the council.

 If you're living in Wales

-If you're not satisfied with the council's response to your complaint, or have not received a reply within 12 weeks, you can refer your case to the Public Services Ombudsman for Wales, by filling in this online form or by sending a printable version in the post.
+If you're not satisfied with the council's response to your complaint, or have not received a reply within 12 weeks, you can refer your case to the Public Services Ombudsman for Wales by filling in this online form.

 If you're living in Scotland